seb7887/react-performance/webpack-performance.md

 ### Extracting a Manifest

-When webpack writes bundles, it maintains a manifest as well.
-You can find it in the generated vendor bundle in this project.
-The manifest describes what files webpack should load.
+When Webpack writes bundles, it maintains a manifest as well.
+The manifest describes what files Webpack should load.
 It's possible to extract it and start loading the files of the project faster instead of having to wait for the vendor bundle to be loaded.

-If the hashes webpack generates change, then the manifest changes as well.
+If the hashes Webpack generates change, then the manifest changes as well.
 As a result, the contents of the vendor bundle change, and become invalidated.
-The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the html of the project.
+The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the HTML of the project.

-To extract the manifest, install this:
+To extract the manifest and inline it to the HTML, install this:

 ```
 npm i -D inline-manifest-webpack-plugin
 ```

-And add this to your configuration:
+And then add this to your configuration:

 ```javascript
 const merge = require('webpack-merge');